boalang/study-template/README-study-template.md

 ## Adding Analyses

 There is one sample analysis given in `analyses/rq1.py`.
-This relies on the sample query given in `boa/queries/rq1.boa` and makes use of deduplication, which relies (indirectly) on the query given in `boa/queries/hashes.boa`.
+This relies on the sample query given in `boa/queries/rq1.boa` and makes use of deduplication and decloning, which relies (indirectly) on the queries given in `boa/queries/hashes.boa` and `boa/queries/token-sets.boa`.
 This analysis will generate a single result, the table in `tables/kotlin/rq1.tex`.

+Note that this example shows the three ways to load an output for analysis: 1) loading all data, including duplicates, 2) loading data with exact duplicates removed, and 3) loading data with near-miss clones also removed.

 The steps to add a new analysis are as follows: